Bitcoin Drawdown & Correction Calculator

 The 2025-2026 Drawdown in Historical Context

-Bitcoin peaked at $109,114 in January 2025 and pulled back to around $74,773 by April 2025, a drawdown of roughly 31%.
-Compared to previous cycles, this correction is relatively mild.
-The 2022 bear market saw a 77% decline.
-The 2018 crash reached 84%.
+Bitcoin set a fresh all-time high of $126,287 on October 6, 2025 and pulled back to roughly $80,500 by May 2026 — a drawdown of about 36%.
+Compared to previous cycles this correction is relatively mild: the 2022 bear market saw a 77% decline and the 2018 crash reached 84%.

 Several factors make this cycle structurally different.
 Spot Bitcoin ETFs now hold over $100 billion in assets, creating constant institutional demand.
 The April 2024 halving reduced daily new supply from 900 to 450 BTC.
 Corporate treasuries (MicroStrategy, Tesla, Block) continue accumulating.